- We are “Mobile First” developers .. we rove free today

 - The Elastos Project is an Open Project involving many corporate and individual participants based on open-source code with strength deriving from its open-source nature.

-- Yours would be a Business Channel on a SideChain sharing a database system on that SideChain with other Business Channel owners in related (networked or non-networked) businesses.
+- Yours would be a Business Channel on a SideChain sharing a database system securely connected to that SideChain (enclosed in Elastos Carrier) with other Business Channel owners in related (networked or non-networked) businesses.

 - Accordingly, unlike non-blockchain systems (where Superusers may change records on the database), the transactions recorded on BlockChains are not able to be changed by anyone at all, ever.
 Each device keeps the others honest.